SrijanDas/pricing-engine/README.md

 ### Material Costs

-The system maintains a comprehensive database of bathroom renovation materials including tiles, plumbing fixtures, electrical components, and consumables.
+The system maintains a comprehensive database of materials, including tiles, plumbing fixtures, electrical components, and consumables.
 Each material has:

 -   Mock data for material prices can be found in `src\pricing\material_db.py`
 -   Different quality variants (basic, premium, luxury) with appropriate pricing multipliers